Customer Display Overview

-The biggest difference in customer displays is the interface which displays the graphics.
-Traditional displays used two-line LED technology to display two lines of green text on a black background.
-We refer to these displays as dot-matrix displays.
-Although they are not sold as frequently anymore, they are the most affordable customer display.
+Customer displays differ by interface, which displays the graphics.
+Traditional displays, or dot-matrix displays, use two-line LED technology to display two lines of green text on a black background.
+Although they're not as common, they're the most affordable customer display.
 The increasingly popular model displays graphics on a full-color LCD screen.
-These screens are basically small monitors and can project pictures, text, and even video.
-These LCD models aren’t much more expensive than the old dot-matrix style, so we always encourage our customers to make the upgade.
+These screens are small monitors that can project pictures, text, and videos.
+LCD models aren't much more expensive than the old dot-matrix style, so we encourage our customers to make the upgade.

 What's the difference in a pole display and a rear display?

 The only difference in these two models is how the display is mounted to the system.
 A pole display is mounted on a pole and can be positioned anywhere near the POS system.
 A rear display is mounted directly to the back of the POS system, which requires the point of sale to be directly in front of customers.
 Other than that, there's no real difference.